YasinKucukler/sql_Tables_dvdrental/README.md

-This file used like Postgre SQL workshop
+This repository used like Postgre SQL workshop